- How is Harvard Law School responding to the COVID-19 pandemic?

 - If I am accepted to the program, how much time do I have to respond?

-If you are accepted to the program, then you will be asked to respond to the offer in late summer.
+If you are accepted to the program, you will be asked to respond to the offer before starting your senior year.

 - If I accept your offer of admission, can I apply to other law schools?